fenago/spark-dev3600/Lab1/Lab_1.md

 To launch the Python shell,
 $ `pyspark`

-**Note:** Solutions are also in the file Lab2_1.py from which you can copy and paste into the Interactive shell.
+**Note:** Solutions are also in the file Lab2_1.py from which you can copy and paste in interactive shell.

 To map input variables: